 Recording of such small payments becomes easy as the totals of different types of expenses are posted to the ledger.
-It also saves time and effort of posting individual items in the ledger.
-In nutshell, it can be stated that the preparation of the petty cash book is a cost reduction control measure.
+It also saves the time and effort of posting individual items in the ledger.
+In a nutshell, it can be stated that the preparation of the petty cash book is a cost-reduction control measure.

 |Date May’2018||Details||Amount Rs.|